elkronos/sample_py/docs/index.md

 **Function**: `stratified_sampling`

-**Description**: Performs stratified sampling on a given DataFrame based on a specified column.
+Performs stratified sampling on a DataFrame based on a specified column.

 **Parameters**:
-- `data` (pd.DataFrame): The input DataFrame to sample from.
+- `data` (pd.DataFrame): The input DataFrame.
-- `strata_column` (str): The column to use for stratification.
+- `strata_column` (str): Column used for stratification.
-- `sample_size` (int): The number of samples to draw from each stratum.
+- `sample_size` (int): Number of samples to draw from each stratum.
 - `max_rows` (Optional[int]): Maximum number of rows to return.
 Defaults to None.
-- `replace` (bool): Whether to sample with replacement.
+- `replace` (bool): Sample with replacement.
 Defaults to False.
-- `equal_samples` (bool): Whether to sample an equal number of observations from each stratum.
+- `equal_samples` (bool): Sample an equal number from each stratum.
 Defaults to False.
 - `seed` (Optional[int]): Seed for random number generator.
 Defaults to None.

 **Example**:
 ```python
 import pandas as pd
 from sampling import sampling_methods